oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/model-in-image/usage.md

  - For fully specified Model in Image Domain YAML file examples, see the [`kubernetes/samples/scripts/create-weblogic-domain/model-in-image/domain-resources`](https://github.com/oracle/weblogic-kubernetes-operator/tree/{{< latestMinorVersion >}}/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/domain-resources) GitHub directory for the [Model in Image sample]({{< relref "/samples/domains/model-in-image/_index.md" >}}).
-   The `WLS` subdirectory in this directory corresponds to the `configuration.model.domainType`.

 ### Always use external state